 The Douglas is a very reasonably priced mattress, coming in at $799 for a Queen.
-Click here to save $50 on a Douglas This is about standard for a 10″ all foam mattress, and a good price given the materials and construction.
+Click here to save $50 on a Douglas.
+This is about standard for a 10″ all foam mattress, and a good price given the materials and construction.

 There was less motion transfer than many beds we have tested due to the all foam design, so it wasn’t too much to make it disruptive during sleep for couples.
-There was some sinkage when sitting up for my heavier weight, but when lying down the Douglas does a good job at preventing sinkage and has good edge support for a foam bed.
+There was some sinkage when sitting up for my heavier weight, but when lying down the mattress does a good job at preventing sinkage and has good edge support for a foam bed.